jjray84/prework-study-guide/README.md

 Installation
 N/A

 While you are looking through this Prework Study Guide, you will notice a few notes on each topic covered, as well as links to cheat sheets that I personally found useful in each topic box.
-Please take a moment to open DevTools (right click on the main screen, select the bottom most option called 'inspect', and select 'console' from the menu that opens)
+Please take a moment to open DevTools (right click on the main screen, select the bottom most option called 'inspect', and select 'console' from the menu that opens) to have the program give you a topic to study.

 Credits
 N/A